ENTER: Event Based Interpretable Reasoning for VideoQA: Experiments

 \subsection{Experiments Results}

 \Cref{table:next_qa_result} summarizes our results.
 We make the following observations.

-\textbf{Our approach achieves state-of-the-art performance on NExT-QA.} We improved overall accuracy by 2.8\% compared to VideoINSTA \cite{liao-etal-2024-videoinsta}, the previous best among training-free models.
-Notably, we surpass all methods on causal and temporal question types, proving the effectiveness of our event graph for event-centric reasoning.
-Compared to the best modular approach, MoReVQA \citep{morevqa}, we achieve a 16.6\% improvement on causal questions and a 6.7\% improvement on temporal questions.
+\textbf{Our approach achieves outperforms top-down approaches on NExT-QA.} Compared to the best modular approach, MoReVQA \citep{morevqa}, we achieve a 16.6\% improvement on causal questions and a 6.7\% improvement on temporal questions and achieve comparable accuracy to the SOTA approach.
 For descriptive questions, we outperform all modular methods and achieve comparable accuracy to the best bottom-up approach, VideoTree \citep{wang2024videotreeadaptivetreebasedvideo}.

 \textbf{Our performance on IntentQA is very close to the existing state-of-the-art method.} We achieve comparable performance against the best-performing Bottom-Up method.
 The accuracy of our method slightly lags behind VideoINSTA\citep{liao-etal-2024-videoinsta} by 1.3\% and LVNet\citep{park2024framesusefulefficientstrategieslongform} by 0.5\%.
 However, our method offers interpretability, with a small compromise in accuracy.
 No modular approaches report benchmark scores on the IntentQA dataset, so a direct comparison against those methods was not possible.